planqc wins 29 million euro contract from DLR

 Dr. Karla Loida, Project Manager QCI

-With the help of optical gratings, a technology developed in Munich, it is already possible today to trap thousands of atoms in a standing wave light pattern generated by a single laser beam.
-The quantum information is stored in the electronic states of strontium atoms, the same states used to build the world's best atomic clocks, due to their exceptionally long coherence times.
+With the help of optical gratings, a technology developed in Munich, thousands of atoms can already be trapped in a standing wave light pattern generated by a single laser beam.
+The quantum information is stored in the electronic states of strontium atoms, the same states that are used to build the world's best atomic clocks, due to their exceptionally long coherence times.
 This unique combination of quantum technologies has the potential to be one of the fastest ways to scale thousands of qubits with superior gate accuracy, a prerequisite for industry-relevant quantum advantages.

 Dr. Robert Axmann, Head of DLR Quantum Computing Initiative

-The startup, which was founded in April 2022 in Garching near Munich, Germany, builds on decades of pioneering research and technology development at Munich's Max Planck Institute of Quantum Optics (MPQ).
-The contract comes at a time of growth for planqc, following the appointment of Hermann Hauser as an advisory board member.
-Hauser is considered one of the co-founders of Silicon Valley in the U.S. and founded the company ARM, among others.
+The start-up, which was founded in Garching near Munich (Germany) in April 2022, builds on decades of pioneering research and technology development at the Max Planck Institute of Quantum Optics (MPQ) in Munich.
+The contract comes at a time of growth for planqc, following the appointment of Hermann Hauser as a member of the Advisory Board.
+Hauser is regarded as one of the co-founders of Silicon Valley in the USA and founded the company ARM, among others.
 The founders of planqc are Alexander Glätzle, Sebastian Blatt, Johannes Zellner, Lukas Reichsöllner, Ann-Kristin Achleitner and Markus Wagner.

 Like it?
 Please spread the word: